marafiq/adnanrafiq/blog/2023-07-21-a-tale-of-migrating-aspnet4x-to-aspnet6/index.md

 It takes considerate effort to convert the whole path of stack to `async` in other words all the way down async.
-It also requires regression testing or use of feature flags to incrementally release it when legacy application is stable.
+It also requires regression testing or use of feature flags to incrementally release it especially when legacy application is stable.

 #### What is the problem with sync operations?
 It is an important question as the answer will reveal the concept of "Hill Climbing" algorithm.
 Hill Climbing is the way .NET Thread Pool adjusts the number of concurrent threads available to execute.
-It makes new threads available after x milliseconds based on multiple factors like the number of threads completing the work when the max thread count is reached.
+It makes new threads available after x milliseconds based on multiple factors like the number of threads completing the work, and when the max thread count is reached.

 Consider if the application end point is concurrently consumed by 1000 users.
-Then the question is that can your hosted application handle it if all requests land on the same host with the default config.
+Then the question is that can your hosted application handle it if all requests land on the same host with the default thead pool config.

 The answer is it depends?
 To understand that we will have to look at two key things: